-Despite this site’s theme – inspired by compassion, driven by love – I haven’t said much about either up until now.
+Despite this site’s alleged focus on compassion and love, I haven’t said much about either up until now.

 Most of my posts are inspired by some sort of internal struggle that I’ve been dealing with.
 In fact, I’ve pretty much treated this blog like an online journal.

 The downside to this is that I don’t really share much about the “ordinary” everyday stuff – the stuff that both drives and reflects my entire existence.

 The stuff that defines the essence of who I am, of who we all are at our core.

 The more layers of the proverbial onion that I’ve peeled back over the years (but especially during the past nine or so months), the more I get to know myself.